Constellium: Research and development

-Sustainability in aluminium industry
+Sustainability and recycling in aluminium industry

 Constellium participates in numerous associations and initiatives aimed at improving sustainability in the aluminium industry.
 In 2012, the Group founded a Sustainability Council to choose sustainability targets, track performance and ensure accurate disclosure of data in alignment with the Global Reporting Initiative, Carbon Disclosure Project, and United Nations Global Compact.
 The company is also a founding member of the Aluminium Stewardship Initiative (ASI), a global, multi-stakeholder, non-profit organization for the aluminium industry.
 ASI sets standards across the entire aluminium value chain, including in areas such as mining, greenhouse gas emissions, waste management, material stewardship, biodiversity, human rights, and responsible strategic sourcing.

-With plants in Muscle Shoals, Alabama, and Neuf-Brisach, France, the company has the capacity to recycle the equivalent of 23 billion cans a year.
+With recycling facilities in North America and Europe, including in Muscle Shoals, Alabama, and Neuf-Brisach, France, the company has an annual recycling capacity of over 750,000 metric tons – the equivalent of over 55 billion cans per year, according to the company.
 The company also works with the European Aluminium Association, the US Aluminum Association, and the Can Manufacturers Institute to increase beverage can recycling.
-In particular, the company supports the European aluminium industry's target to reach an 80 percent beverage can recycling rate by 2020.
+In particular, the company supported the European aluminium industry's target to reach an 80 percent beverage can recycling rate by 2020.